photo de profil

 Post-doc

-• Topic: “Machine-Learning-aided reoptimization methods for real-time adjustments and human interaction.”
+• Project title: “Machine-Learning-aided reoptimization methods for real-time adjustments.”

 • Institution: Dipartimento di Ingegneria dell'Energia Elettrica e dell'Informazione "Guglielmo Marconi" (DEI), Università di Bologna (UniBo).